 Since 1995 Demond has served as Director of Music at various churches and since 2004 has been the Director of Music for Little Flock Baptist Church in Louisville.
 He is currently the Director of Percussion at Jeffersontown High School where he has been since 2010.

-In his free time Demond enjoys hanging out with his daughter Jude (who is a Beginner Leopard), spending time in the kitchen making healthy food and green juice, and working out at the gym.
+In his free time Demond enjoys hanging out with his daughter Jude (who is an Advanced Leopard), spending time in the kitchen making healthy food and green juice, and working out at the gym.
 Demond is excited to be a part of such an extraordinary innovative group of musicians and to go on this percussive journey with his daughter, Jude!

 Luke, ensemble director